Group Assignment

 • Ease of CNC manufacturing

 The cabinet was designed using interlocking joints that allow the pieces to be assembled without screws or nails.
+The joining tabs were dimensioned at 100 mm so each shelf locks firmly into the side panels.
 This type of joint is often used in CNC furniture because it simplifies assembly and ensures structural stability.

 Another important aspect of the design was reducing the number of unique parts.
 To simplify manufacturing the entire cabinet was composed of only three types of components: